Commonly mentioned in the Linux (and systems administration) world is the word shell. But what is it?

 Another important aspect is that the CLI is extensible.
 From it, skilled users

-could easily either extend its basic functionality using its built-in features like pipes and redirections combining inputs and outputs from different tools.
+could easily either extend its basic functionality using its built-in features

 For example, sysadmins could list the first two users in the system who use